 While most of the following books are “how-to” books, some are “why-do” books.
 I believe when decluttering, you should focus on the how and the why.
 By doing this, we can hopefully stop the habits which got us into this mess, to begin with.

-Without further ado, here’s my list of the top 10 decluttering books:
+Without further ado, here’s my list of the best decluttering books:

 “Discarding is not the point; what matters is keeping those things that bring you joy.
 If you discard everything until you have nothing left but an empty house, I don’t think you’ll be happy living there.
 Our goal in tidying should be to create a living environment filled with the things we love.” -Marie Kondo

-5. It’s All Too Much by Peter Walsh.
-Mr. Walsh first covers the various excuses we make for our clutter and gives advise for how to counteract them.
+5. It’s All Too Much- by Peter Walsh.
+Mr. Walsh first covers the various excuses we make for our clutter and gives advice on how to counteract them.
 In addition, he gives actionable steps for room-by-room decluttering.
 He also touches on how a cluttered environment affects our health.

 “You only have one life to live.
 How you live that life is your choice.
 As far as I know, no one has ever had ‘I wish I had bought more stuff’ inscribed on their tombstone.
 What you own can easily blind you to who you are and what you can be.” -Peter Walsh